tamanna-hash/rent-nest/Readme.md

 | `npm run dev` | Start dev server with tsx watch |
 | `npm run build` | Compile TypeScript to `dist/` |
 | `npm start` | Run compiled production build |

+## 💙 A Note from the Developer

+Hello!
+I'm **Tamanna**.

+Building RentNest gave me the opportunity to deepen my understanding of backend development, RESTful API design, authentication, database modeling, role-based access control, and secure payment integration with Stripe.

+I believe great software is built through continuous learning, curiosity, and persistence.
+Thank you for taking the time to explore my work.
+I hope you find it useful!

+Thank you for checking out this project! ❤️